-Following a diet that is low in FODMAPs has been shown by research to help relieve symptoms of IBS.
+Research shows that following a diet that is low in FODMAPs can help relieve symptoms of IBS.
 FODMAPs, stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
 FODMAPs stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
 When these carbohydrates are poorly absorbed in the small intestine increased water can be drawn into the gut.
-This can result in diarrhoea in some people, whilst for others, the carbohydrates travel to the large intestine where they are fermented by bacteria, producing gas.
+This can result in diarrhoea in some people, whilst for others, the carbohydrates travel to the large intestine where they undergo fermentation by bacteria, producing gas.
 This gas can lead to symptoms of irritable bowel syndrome, including bloating, constipation, flatulence, pain and nausea.

 To complicate it further, some low FODMAP foods can still contribute to IBS.
 Fatty foods, caffeine, alcohol, too much fibre, too little fibre, medications and even stress, may also influence your symptoms.